- Provide an overview of creating and using videos with students

 Here’s an example of Grade 2 student using Explain Everything for increasing patterns.

-Instagram is an online photo-sharing, video-sharing and social networking service that enables users to take pictures and videos, apply digital filters to them, and share them on a variety of social networking services, such as Facebook, Twitter, Tumblr and Flickr.
+Instagram is a social networking platform that is designed for sharing photos and videos.
+Users can apply digital filters to their images and share them on a variety of social networking services, such as Facebook, Twitter, Tumblr, and Flickr.

 Watch this video created by one of Larry’s students using Instagram.